melefabrizio/iklwa/README.md

+# Iklwa
-Iklwa is a React web app made to allow podcasters to deploy their custom app, with an audio player, directly from the RSS feed, with little or no developer skills required.
+Iklwa (*/îːkxwá/*) is a React web app made to allow podcasters to deploy their custom app, with an audio player, directly from the RSS feed, with little or no developer skills required.

 Also, *iklwa* is the zulu name of the *[assegai](https://en.wikipedia.org/wiki/Assegai)*, a pole weapon.